 - Transparent $30 per month, (cheaper for longer terms) in any one of 100 languages, 2,000+ words; limited graph only shows volume, accepts poor pronunciation, but you can replay pronunciation of the native speaker and yourself to compare them and improve

 - Rocket is $100 for each level of each language, with free samples on the web.
 It offers many words and short phrases on a page, where you click one button to hear the native speaker and another to speak yourself and get a score.
 You can practice with this for a long time.
 It seems to score rhythm and pitch, more than exact pronunciation.

-- Passport to Languages / Learn to Speak has a simple pronunciation score in 6 languages, without detailed graphs, but they have more vocabulary than Transparent.
-Any of these first programs costs $20-$40 for permanent ownership of courses and scoring.
+- Passport to Languages / Learn to Speak has a simple pronunciation score in 6 languages, but it needs an old computer with Windows XP or earlier.

 - Babbel gives you too little feedback about pronunciation and then moves on to reading and writing.
 It scores good pronunciation on a scale 50-100, but gives you no score or feedback on poor pronunciation and goes on to the next screen before you get the pronunciation right.
 They let you say each word just once each time through a lesson.

 - Two others are free, but only teach intermediate English: EnglishCentral and GoEnglishMe.